openearth/xbeach-test-python/docs/project.rst

    The blue boxes represent scripts that are shared between all diagnostic tests and that can be extended if a new functionality is needed.
    And the red box represents the shared script of openearth/xbeach-tools-python/xbeachtools.

-For a description of the specific scripts of Figure :numref:`fig-scripts-structure-overview` see:
+For a description of the specific scripts of :numref:`fig-scripts-structure-overview` see:

 .. toctree::
    :maxdepth: 1